Fundulus sciadicus Cope, 1865

 Biology / Life History

 Little is known about the life history of the Plains Topminnow.
 It lives singly or in small schools near the surface of the water (Pflieger 1975).
+Both males and females mature in their second summer (age 1).
 Females deposit eggs on aquatic plants, and the eggs hatch in 8-20 days.
 Plains Topminnows live for up to four years and feed on seed shrimp (ostracods), small snails, larval midges and blackflies (Stribley and Stasiak 1982).
 Predators likely include larger fish such as bass (Micropterus spp.) as well as fish-eating birds.

 Conservation / Management

 The Plains Topminnow is one of the rarest inhabitants of Minnesota's southwestern prairie streams (Hatch et al. 2003).
 Water quality and quantity of streams in southwestern Minnesota need to be maintained at present levels, and efforts to minimize siltation should be encouraged.
 Research about this species' natural history is needed to support management and conservation.

 Conservation Efforts in Minnesota